d4d5kd2/E2E-Hometask-ABerling/README.md

 I managed to avoid the popup issue entirely by using a different endpoint -> https://www.newegg.com/home

-But i will add a snippet that should work to avoid the issue in a comment in `steps.js` as well.
+I also added a snippet that should work to avoid the popup using browser.refresh() in a comment in `steps.js`